Havre des Pas

 Havre des Pas is on the edge of St Helier and is a mainly residential area with some very attractive examples of late 19th century houses and a recently restored Victorian lido.The small beachfront and promenade is home to cafes, bars, and restaurants.

-Moita’s Bistro on the seafront is our favorite Portuguese restaurant in Jersey, the cataplana is especially recommended.
+Moita’s Bistro on the seafront is our favorite Portuguese restaurant in Jersey, the cataplana for two is especially recommended.

-Drifters is a friendly bar/ bistro serving good food right on the seafront.
+Drifters is a friendly bar/ bistro serving good food bistro style right on the seafront.

-Petisco Tradicional serves great value Portuguese dishes as well as old favorites like homemade lasagne-huge portions- with chips.
+Petisco Tradicional is a small friendly cafe/ restaurant just a block away from the seafront.
+It serves great value Portuguese dishes as well as old favorites like homemade lasagne-huge portions- with chips.

 Paddleboarding– SUP- is easy to master and a fun water sport that you can enjoy in the sheltered bay at Havre des Pas.